-Here is our advice on how to handle that situation.
+How to Minimize Life and Work Disruption Due to an Injury at work to handle that situation.
 Here is what to do if you want to feel better, get your daily life back to normal, and manage your benefits as smoothly as possible.
-We have watched thousands of people in situations like yours -- and want you have the best possible experience and recovery.
+We have watched thousands of people in situations like yours -and want you have the best possible experience and recovery.